imrose334/C200-Project-07/README.md

 I thought about the theme very abstractly, building off it using a lot of assets I had my eye on recently.
 I decided to create a game that seems very straightforward and one-dimensional, i.e. another 2d platformer; and then for there to be a button, and have it change the entire game to something entirely different.
 Like, a 3d setting, or a different camera view, to completely disarm the player.

 ## Game Play
-The objective is to press the button at the end of the first level, and then make your way to the end of the second to return home.
+The objective of the first level is to find the hidden button zone, where the button will magically appear.
+The game is won when you make your way to the end of the second level to return home to your dimension.
 Game-play instructions
-LEVEL 1:  movement: arrow keys, jump: space
+LEVEL 1:  movement: wasd, attack: space
 LEVEL 2:  ......

-## What did you
+## What did you ....
 Struggles or surprises you encountered during the development of the game I struggled with the time constraints, as I have been busy recently, and I apologize for my failure to submit this assignment on time.